Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos

-In \Cref{fig:MM_IPS_mle}, we show a numerical example of \ac{MLE} of $\theta$.
-We take the initial amount of $S$ to be large so that the \ac{FLLN} is valid.
+In \Cref{fig:MM_IPS_mle}, we show a numerical example of the \ac{MLE} of $\theta$.
+We take the initial amount of $S$ to be large so that the \ac{FLLN} is an accurate approximation.
 In the simulation, we take $n=10^6$.
 The standard frequentist approach is to report a point estimate along with a confidence interval.
 Here, we take a slightly different approach to uncertainty quantification.
 We first take a random sample of product formation times of size $10^3$ (approximately, $10^{-3}$-th of all product formation times if we were to observe till all $S$ molecules were converted in $P$ molecules).
-Then, we calculate the \ac{MLE} by maximizing the likelihood function in \eqref{eq:likelihood_standardMM_IPS}.
+Then, we calculate the \ac{MLE} by maximizing the likelihood function.
 We then repeat this process $5000$ times, each time with a fresh random sample of product formation times of size $10^3$, to generate $5000$ different point estimates.
-We then use \ac{KDE} methodology to construct a density of the obtained point estimates, which we show in \Cref{fig:MM_IPS_mle}.
+We then use the \ac{KDE} methodology to construct a density of the obtained point estimates, which we show in \Cref{fig:MM_IPS_mle}.
 As we can see, the \acp{MLE} are very accurate.